noel-johnson/COVID-19/README.md

 ### Environment

-To work on this repository, you need setup the following environment.
+To work on this repository, you need to setup the following environment.

 - [Node](https://nodejs.org) & [NPM](https://www.npmjs.com)